-The dynamic spectrum of polymers is very elaborate, and is currently described in terms of entropy-driven Rouse dynamics along with the reptation model involving snake-like motions along a tube formed by the mutually interpenetrating chains.
+The dynamic spectrum of polymers is very elaborate, and is currently described in terms of entropy-driven Rouse dynamics along with the reptation model involving creeping movements along a tube formed by the mutually interpenetrating chains.
 This tube model is typically described using a mean field model; macroscopic properties are thus linked to the molecular and microscopic aspects of the structure and dynamics of polymers of varying architecture.

 In linear polymers the microscopic origin of elastic and flow properties is related to their mutual entangling and their relative motion.
 Different relaxation processes can be identified and assigned to different structural details.

 Microscopic studies of the structure and dynamics of ideal ring polymers of various chain lengths in both pure and blended states with linear matrices are performed and supported by the appropriate macroscopic techniques such as rheology or dielectric spectroscopy.
 The observed relaxation behaviour during experiments resembles that of lattice animals or randomly-branched polymers.

 The now well-established tube concepts for entangled melts, historically developed for rubber polymer networks, ensured topology conservation by assuming that the polymer chains are not allowed to cross, and segment fluctuations are restricted in a potential.
 Their dynamical short time behaviour, determined by in-tube dynamics, is very similar in this case.
-The stress-strain behaviour of permanently cross-linked rubber under experimental conditions, however, displays contributions to both crosslink and entangling states.
+The stress-strain behaviour of permanently cross-linked rubber under experimental conditions, however, displays the contributions of both crosslink and entangling states.

 Furthermore, the nature of entanglement may depend on the architectural complexity involved.
 If the tube dimensions vary in size, both sizes may be differentiated by altering the stiffness of the polymer chain.
 Then again, discrete entanglements as opposed to a continuous tube picture may shed light on the intrinsic nature of the chain topology.

 These studies are performed on syndio-tactic polypropylenes and mixtures of ring and linear polystyrene polymers; linears intermingle but protrude out from the cyclics, leading to more localized entangling states.
 Neutron scattering experiments are complemented here by macroscopic rheology and dielectric spectroscopy methods.

 A microscopic and physical understanding of the self-healing process is therefore only feasible through a combination of neutron scattering and complementary laboratory macroscopic techniques, such as rheology, dielectric spectroscopy and pulse field gradient nuclear magnetic resonance.
-Thereby an understanding of the self-healing process will allow generalizations to be drawn and will eventually lead to the controlled design of new adaptive high-performance composites.
+An understanding of the self-healing process allows generalizations to be drawn and will eventually lead to the controlled design of new adaptive high-performance composites.

 The hydrogen-bonding mechanism may be specifically implemented in a network, so that in addition to the usual covalent chemical cross linking, a transient but reversible link fraction is also present.
 As a result, a catastrophic failure in materials through crack propagation, for example, can be prevented by the self-healing of molecular cracks from the very beginning, i.e. on a molecular level.
 Furthermore, the stress-relieving dissipative source reduces wear and tear and prolongs the lifetime of such materials.

-Nanometer-sized fillers result in an enormous increase of surface area and polymers reinforced with nanoscale particles are therefore expected to show improved properties.
+Nanometer-sized fillers result in an enormous increase of interface area and polymers reinforced with nanoscale particles are therefore expected to show improved properties.
 The multi-functional behaviour of new nanocomposites, where the decrease in viscosity is particularly advantageous for processing, is related to particle/matrix interactions in the interphase between the bulk and the surface chemistry.

 Polymers Under Confinement